-The large Electrical Corporation must report the effects of applying these PVMs to its Portfolio.
-The large Electrical Corporation must compute the distribution of the changes to each KDMM, for each project-mitigation type and report it in a table that will be attached to the Portfolio Coversheet.
+The large electric corporation Large Electrical Corporation must report the effects of applying these PVMs to its Portfolio.
+The large electrical corporation must compute the distribution of the changes to each KDMM, for each project mitigation type and report it in a table that will be attached to the Portfolio Coversheet.
 An example is given below: